openalea/openalea.rtfd.io/README.rst

 Additional Resources
 --------------------

-Where to Find Tutorials and Examples
+Tutorials and Examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description**: Locating more tutorials and examples.

-**Solution**: More tutorials and examples can be found in the `official documentation <https://openalea.readthedocs.io/en/latest/tutorials/index.html>`_.
+More tutorials and examples can be found in the `official documentation <https://openalea.readthedocs.io/en/latest/tutorials/index.html>`_.

 Contact